the-modelcitizen/sample_py_flask_blueprint_factory_sqlite/README.md

     'sample_py_flask_blueprint_factory_sqlite'
 3. check requirements.txt and install required packages into your virtual environment
-4.  a. to run in non-test mode, in terminal run the following command: python sample_run.py
+4.  to run in non-test mode, in terminal run the following command: python sample_run.py
     -if you've already run sample_test.py in this terminal session, you will need to close the terminal and start a new terminal session to change the environment variables from 'test' to 'run'
-    b. to run in test mode, in terminal run the following command: python sample_test.py
+5.  to run in test mode, in terminal run the following command: python sample_test.py
     -if you've already run sample_run.py in this terminal session, you will need to close the terminal and start a new terminal session to change the environment variables from 'run' to 'test'
-5. open web browser (Chrome preferred)
+6. open web browser (Chrome preferred)
-6. type in url localhost:5000 and hit enter to see results of app2 root route call
+7. type in url localhost:5000 and hit enter to see results of app2 root route call
-7. to test routes in app1 or app2 other than root routes, first create sample.db or sample_test.db by following the directions in the comments of sample_run.py or sample_test.py
+8. to test routes in app1 or app2 other than root routes, first create sample.db or sample_test.db by following the directions in the comments of sample_run.py or sample_test.py